For small business owners and freelancers, virtual office services offer all the advantages of renting actual office space without having to pay rent.

 Some of the cheapest providers can also become the most expensive once you move up the ladder to their most comprehensive packages.

-So we’ll evaluate the best-priced virtual office services as the ones that offer the most benefits at each of three price levels: basic, mid-level, and premium.
+So I evaluated the best-priced virtual office services as the ones that offer the most benefits at each of three price levels: basic, mid-level, and premium.

 Opus Virtual Offices, Regus, Intelligent Office, and Davinci are the best virtual office services on the market.
 Finding the best option for you and your business depends on what you’re looking for.